Lguest

 Lguest is a Linux kernel x86 virtualization hypervisor introduced in kernel version 2.6.23 (released 9 October 2007) and removed in kernel version 4.14 (November 2017).
 The hypervisor is an operating-system-level virtualization system capable of running unmodified 32-bit x86 Linux kernels as guest machines.
 Installation is as easy as running modprobe lg followed by tools/lguest/lguest to create a new guest.

 Lguest can still be installed on kernel 4.14 and later through out-of-tree patches.

 Lguest was maintained by Rusty Russell.

+History

+Lguest was unveiled in January 2007, when Jonathan Corbet described Rusty Russell's 6 000‑line “rustyvisor” as a minimal paravirtualised hypervisor intended mainly for education and experimentation.

+Mainline inclusion (2007)

+The code was merged during the 2.6.23 development cycle and shipped in the 9 October 2007 release, together with Xen guest support.
+Running only on 32‑bit x86 hosts, lguest relied on the new ‘‘paravirt_ops’’ hooks; launching a guest involved loading the `lg` module and executing the user‑space lguest launcher.

+Decline and removal (2017)

+As KVM and hardware‑assisted virtualisation matured, interest in lguest dwindled.
+During the first half of the Linux 4.14 merge window the entire subsystem was deleted “due to lack of interest and maintenance.”
+Rusty Russell subsequently announced the closure of the project's mailing list, noting that lguest had already been removed from the kernel.

+Status after 4.14

+Although no longer maintained upstream, community‑supplied out‑of‑tree patches allow lguest to be built against newer kernels for teaching and experimentation.